Mastering the Iron Triangle of Project Management for SMB Construction Contractors

 2. Embrace Change Management – Changes are inevitable in construction projects.
 Build a change management process that evaluates the impact on each of the constraints in the triangle before any changes are made and approved.
 That means assessing how a change will affect the project scope, costs, and schedule, and then communicating the impact to all stakeholders.

-3. Utilize Technology – Technology can make managing a construction project way more efficient by providing real-time insights into the Iron Triangle constraints.
+3. Use Technology – Technology can make managing a construction project way more efficient by providing real-time insights into the Iron Triangle constraints.
 Leveraging project management software that tracks progress against the baseline for scope, cost, and schedule can be invaluable and save time.
 It can also facilitate better resource management and more accurate forecasting.

 4. Conduct Regular Reviews – Regular project reviews allow you to assess performance against the Iron Triangle constraints.
 These reviews can lead to early identification of potential issues and enable you to take corrective actions before they escalate.